Bromelain (pharmacology): Medical uses

 In the United States, anacaulase gel is indicated for eschar removal in adults with deep partial thickness and/or full thickness thermal burns.

 The medication is approved for burns of degrees IIb, i.e. deep partial skin thickness burns, to III, i.e. full thickness burns, and has been shown to significantly reduce the necessity of surgical debridement (15% versus 63% under standard treatment) and skin transplants (18% versus 34%) in a randomized controlled trial.

 The concentrate is solved in a sterile gel basis, applied onto the burn wound, covered with a wound dressing, and removed after four hours.
 The healthy surrounding skin has to be protected with a sterile paraffin ointment.
-The EMA recommends that the treatment should be used in only hospitals having specialised burns centres.
+The EMA recommends that the treatment should be used only in hospitals having specialised burns centres.

 Contraindications and adverse effects

-Predictably, the bromelain gel is contraindicated in persons allergic to pineapple or the enzyme papain.
+The bromelain gel is contraindicated in persons allergic to pineapple or the enzyme papain.

 The most common side-effects are fever (19% of patients in studies) and local pain (3.6%).
 Wound infections occur no more frequently than under standard treatment.